 Lesbian feminist writer Lesléa Newman made history in 1989 with her controversial children’s book, Heather Has Two Mommies, the first children’s book with LGBTQ characters to garner broad attention.
 The book was inspired by Newman’s friend, a lesbian mother who complained that there were no children’s books with families that looked like hers, but also by Newman’s own childhood experience of not seeing herself represented as a Jew.
 The book sparked national controversy, but it quickly became beloved by countless children in LGBTQ families.
-Newman has also written countless books for children, adolescents, and adults on homosexuality, Jewish identity, eating disorders, and AIDS.
+Newman has also written many books for children, adolescents, and adults on homosexuality, Jewish identity, eating disorders, and AIDS.
 Themes of courage and resilience appear throughout her work.

 “The most important thing about a family is that all the people in it love each other.”

 These words, from Lesléa Newman’s Heather Has Two Mommies, have been bedtime staples for countless children in LGBTQ families, who have benefited from seeing themselves depicted in Newman’s now classic book.
 Published in 1989 as the first children’s book with LGBTQ characters to garner broad attention, the book has played a groundbreaking role in American society.
 It is also just one of 75 books for readers of all ages that Lesléa Newman has written, including A Letter to Harvey Milk; October Mourning: A Song for Matthew Shepard; I Carry My Mother; The Boy Who Cried Fabulous; Ketzel, the Cat Who Composed; and Gittel’s Journey: An Ellis Island Story.